Menu

 How we put our aims into daily practice:

 Music is taught weekly from EYFS to Year 6 by either our visiting Suffolk Music Hub specialist or the class teacher.
 Pupils have the opportunity to learn how to sing correctly and develop their knowledge of theory of music.
-They are given the chance to play a range of tuned and un-tuned percussion instruments whilst developing their performing, composing and improvisation skills.
+They are given the chance to play a range of tuned and untuned percussion instruments whilst developing their performing, composing and improvisation skills.
 During Lower Key Stage 2 the children are given the opportunity to spend a year learning the ukulele and then the violin.
-Children listen to music from a wide variety of traditions, cultures and historical eras, learning about great composers and increasing their knowledge of the different styles of music.
+Children listen to music from a wide variety of traditions, cultures and historical eras, learning about great composers and increasing their knowledge of the different styles of music during their music lessons and the weekly music assembly - which is led by a professional musician.
 Pupils are offered the opportunity to learn an instrument with one of our experienced peripatetic music teachers.
-Currently, they are able to learn the violin, viola, cello, guitar or ukulele.
+Currently, they are able to learn the violin, viola, cello, drums, piano, guitar or ukulele.
 We are extremely fortunate that the Royal Hospital School invests their time and expertise into our extra-curricular music.
 This involves their Director of Music assisting us with the choir and offering performance opportunities for the children at RHS.
-The children can also join our choir and band from Year 4 onwards.
+The children can join our choir and band from Year 4 onwards, with invitations issued to those whom are particuarly interested in music within Year 3.
 As well as RHS supporting us, we are please that the Early Music Shop has provided us with 40 recorders to use and that the Suffolk Music Hub have recommend us to Music Mark as a music mark school.
 We are also proud to be a Sing Up school.

 We are successful because: